-Sansom Place: University owned and operated buildings located at 3600 and 3650 Chestnut St.
+Sansom Place: University owned building located at 3650 Chestnut St.

-Common Areas: Any area in a College House or Sansom Place outside of a student room, suite or apartment such as: community bathrooms, kitchens, lounges, study areas, program specific areas, hallways, stair towers and elevators.
+Common Areas: Any area in a College House outside of a student room, suite or apartment such as: community bathrooms, kitchens, lounges, study areas, program specific areas, hallways, stair towers and elevators.

 Student Room: Includes bedroom and living areas within a room or suite or apartment.
 Kitchen, bathrooms and living rooms associated with suites or apartments are considered part of the student room.